code-distortion/backoff/README.md

 ### Don't Retry When Exceptions Occur

-And finally, you can turn this off so retries are *not* made when exceptions occur (they will be rethrown).
+And finally, you can turn this off so retries are *not* made when exceptions occur.

 ```php
 Backoff::exponential(1)